top of page

 In the spring of 1997 we recorded and self-released our debut album “Give it to the Sea” which was well received among the international underground rock community.

 In 1998 we attracted interest from management in Finland.
-We had just fired our sit-in drummer and found our forever drummer Joe, a Liverpudlian who had found himself in LA without his band and with whom we had instantly hit it off, and we took this as an opportunity to return to Europe.
+We had just fired our sit-in drummer and found our new drummer Joe, a Liverpudlian with whom we had instantly hit it off, and we took this as an opportunity to return to Europe, since our illegal status made it impossible for us to advance our career in the US.

 Ozzy

 We had been adopted by a wonderful cat, Ozzy, a huge white Main Coon.
-We saved his ass from the losers who neglected him and he saved our ass from immigration officials: at the airport everyone was so smitten with the fluffy cat that we were waved through all checks.
-In the end, the only person who asked to see our visas was an airline employee, not even a US American, and when we gave her some spiel about how we hadn’t known you were supposed to keep ‘em, she just said “oh, I’ll just give you a replacement, what a lovely cat” and that was that.
+You can see him and our kiddie-selves in the music video to our autobiographical punk song “Sunset Shit”.
+We saved his ass from the losers who neglected him and he saved our asses from immigration officials: at the airport everyone was so smitten with his fluffiness that we were waved through all checks.
+There was only one person who even asked to see our visas and when we gave her some spiel about how we hadn’t known you were supposed to keep ‘em, she just said “oh, I’ll just give you a replacement, what a lovely cat”.

 Ozzy chilling at home, 1998.